uccross/skyhookdm-ceph/src/progly/sql_interface/docs/setup.md

-## Setup
-Run setup.sh to perform the following steps:
-1. Install pip3 (if not already installed).
-2. Install SQLParse dependency for the project.
-3. Create a storage pool.
-4. Get and Store test data.

-Steps 3. and 4. are the same as found in the Run Test Queries wiki page.

-## Startup
+### Setup SkyhookDM SQL Client

+(Assuming you have already past the build stage and ready to run test queries)

+* Run the setup.sh script to check and install depdencies and create ceph pool with test data.

-Run startup.sh to start python shell for SQL interface.
+* Run startup.sh to start python shell for SQL interface.